Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Compile and Running.md

    1. compile with some flags:
      `gcc -Wall -Werror -pedantic -std=gnu99`
    2. Make: tool for build large programs
-      1. Reason: It takes lots of time to recompile large real program -> To reduce the repetitive workload we just need to recompile the changed file and link them together -> tedious mannual work -> apply make to manage automatically
+      1. Reason: It takes lots of time to recompile large real program -> To reduce the repetitive workload we just need to recompile the changed file and link them together -> tedious manual work -> apply make to manage automatically
       2. Make interface:
          - Input: makefile
          - Components of makefile: Targets, Dependencies, Rules to make the target